Whole Foods' New York employee tests positive for coronavirus

-(Reuters) - A Whole Foods Market employee working at one of its grocery stores in New York City tested positive for the coronavirus and was placed in quarantine, a spokeswoman for the Amazon.com Inc-owned (AMZN.O) company said on Thursday.
+(Reuters) - A Whole Foods Market employee working at one of its grocery stores in New York City tested positive for the coronavirus and was placed in quarantine, a spokeswoman for the Amazon.com Inc-owned company said on Thursday.

 The affected Whole Foods’ store in Columbus Circle, New York City, was closed early Wednesday for additional cleaning and disinfection, the spokeswoman told Reuters.